roneett/euashish/README.md

 <div align="center">
 # Featured Projects

-Here are some of my latest and active projects that showcase my skills and experience.
+Here are some of my recent projects that showcase my skills and experience.
 More exciting projects will be added soon!

 | Project Name                | Description                                | Live Link                                           | Source Code                                         |